shthota77/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-support-signin.md

 - Display pop-up windows while running in the background.

-## Unable to allow permission for 'Permanent protection' during onboarding on some OEM devices
+## Unable to allow permission for 'Permanent protection' during onboarding, on some OEM devices.

 **Applies to:** Specific OEM devices only.